 5 hours, 20h in case (USB-C)

 Workout buds are compact and convenient for use on the move due to their small size.
-For this reason, many people choose them to wear for gym sessions and other activities.
+For this reason, fitness fanatics choose them to wear for gym sessions and other activities.

-The options on the list all have features you should expect from best workout headphones, like water-protection, stable fit that doesn’t annoy you, and enjoyable sound.
+The options on the list all have features you should expect from the best workout earbuds, like water protection, a good fit that doesn’t annoy you, and an enjoyable sound.

 Everyone’s workout needs are slightly different, so take a look at the top 10 options we recommend.
-You’re likely to find good choices for you.
+You’re likely to find good choices for yourself.

 Looking for great earbuds for working out is not just about finding the top earbuds on the market.

-Features you may not care about on the train or at home might be very important for your workout.
+Features you may not care about on the train or at home might be very important for your workouts or long runs.

-Earbuds are usually better for workouts than on-ear headphones due to better stability.
+- Fit: good workout earbuds always stay in your ears, no matter how much you shake your head.
+Winged and hooked designs are the best.
+Earbuds are usually better for vigorous workouts than on-ear headphones due to better stability.

-However, if you need to hear noise such as traffic for your safety, then get earbuds with less noise isolation.
+- Noise isolation: you want to be blocking out ambient noise if you’re in a noisy gym.
+However, if you need to hear outside noise such as traffic for your safety, get some other earbuds with less noise isolation.

 Best Workout Earbuds